 While some say that the cars made Group B legendary, do not forget that you needed drivers capable of handling such raw machines.
 Compared with today, there was no high-tech electronic driving aids, differential technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating and sluggish to respond, and the powerbands were very narrow (high RPM) with very average torque figures.

-Yet, the drivers were able to adapt in a very short amount of time to these much more powerful and difficult to drive cars.
+Yet, the drivers were able to adapt in a very short amount of time to these much more powerful and very difficult to drive cars.
 It was a pure blend of man and machine.
 The rallies were also much longer than today’s, making going physically through them in such unforgiving machinery a true feat.
 Group B really tested the will and courage of the drivers.
 Unlike today, the marketing potential of a person was not considered when teams signed up their drivers; it was a time when only their passion for the sport, their pure talents, and determination was in play.
 In one word: legends.

 DETAILED INFO ON MANY DRIVERS CAN BE FOUND HERE!